Rebilly/framepay-docs/docs/guide/README.md

 ## Use with React
 Supported versions: 14,15,16+
 We have simple wrapper for ReactJS please take a look at [framepay-react](https://github.com/Rebilly/framepay-react)

+### Using without framepay-react
+If you want to use the framepay without the `framepay-react` package, you could take a look at the example [framepay-preact-direct-integration](https://codesandbox.io/s/framepay-preact-direct-integration-irbi4)

 ## Use with Vue
 We have simple wrapper for ReactJS please take a look at [framepay-vue](https://github.com/Rebilly/framepay-vue)